 In the event of a long beer run.
 Either a beer pump or mixed gas needs to be used.

 Mixed gas can be used 70 percent C02 and 30 percent Nitro would work.
 These pre-mixed cylinders are sourced from your local gas distributor.
 Gas blenders could also be another option, instead of pre-mixed cylinders.
-I would still lean towards using beer pumps personally.
-They may be a bit more with your initial investment, but will save you money over time.

 Overall, the beer pump helps pour beer long distances on remote systems up to 800’ without having to use mixed gas.
+If your beer needs to travel up multiple floors.
+This is where beer pumps excel.

 How Does a Beer Pump Work?